Skip to main content

 Advanced Visemes

-This feature allows you to use VRCFury actions as visemes.
+This component allows you to use VRCFury actions as visemes.

 Benefits:

-• Use animation clips, material flipbooks, or any other VRCFury action as a speech viseme.
+• Use Animation Clips, Flipbooks, or any other VRCFury action as a speech viseme.

 • This can enhance some features, such as tongue movement, while your mouth is open during speech.